-- "For a sports car intended for serious driving, the 2014 Nissan 370Z interior is functional, upscale and artistic." -- Kelley Blue Book
+- "For a sports car intended for serious driving, Nissan's 2015 370Z's interior is functional, upscale and artistic." -- Kelley Blue Book

 - "Overall, the 370Z's cabin has a suitably sporty vibe.
 Interior materials are a bit pedestrian overall, though textured dashboard plastics, contrast stitching, and padded surfaces are effective at livening up the ambiance." -- Consumer Guide (2013)

-The Nissan 370Z seats two and comes standard with cloth seats.
-Touring models come with leather seats that are heated and power-adjustable, while NISMO models get embroidered cloth seats with red stitching.
-Reviewers say the 370Z has comfortable, supportive seats, with plenty of room for tall occupants.
-However, several reviewers mention that small windows and thick rear roof pillars limit rearward visibility in the coupe.
+The 2015 Nissan 370Z seats two and comes standard with cloth upholstery.
+Touring models come with leather seats that are heated and power-adjustable, while NISMO models get leather-appointed Recaro seats.
+Ventilated seats are available in the 370Z Roadster.
+Critics say the 370Z’s seats are comfortable, supportive and roomy enough for taller people, though several note that rearward visibility is limited from the driver’s seat.

 - "The seating is comfortable and supportive." -- Kelley Blue Book

 - "That swoopy roofline and thick rear roof pillars dictate small windows and marginal outward visibility -- attributes we can somewhat forgive any sports car, though." -- Edmunds

 - "The Z's two-seat cabin is big enough for taller drivers, and the relationship between the seat and steering wheel makes for a great driving position." -- Cars.com (2013)